Skip to main content

 Where can I train?

 You'll need to complete a dispensing optician course approved by the General Optical Council, and pass the Professional Qualifying Examinations from the Association of British Dispensing Opticians (ABDO).
-What to study and where (optical.org)
+Then, you will need to complete the contact lens certificate.
+More information available here: What to study and where (optical.org)

 Is there funding available?

 There isn’t any NHS funding available for the training, but often an employer will sponsor you to undertake the contact lens certificate.
-There's no set minimum salary for the work done in community practice, but most employers pay at least the National Living Wage (if you're 25 or over) or the National Minimum Wage (if you're under 25).
-Many employers in community practice pay additional expenses such as course costs and Scheme for Registration fees.
+Many employers in community practice pay additional expenses such as course costs.

 Are there postgraduate opportunities?